afcarl/book_reports/cracking_coding_interview/notes.md

 Concepts

+ - Bit manipulation: TODO
+ - Recursion: Function calling to self with different parameters.
+Adds to stack memory with each call.
+ - Dynamic Programming (Memoization): Caching results from previous recursive calls, and looking them up rather than re-computing
+ - Big O time & space: See chapter
  - Memory (Stack): FILO memory container allocated for a single thread.
 As function calls are made, calls and local variables are added to top of stack.
 Once no further function calls are being made, function calls are removed from the top of the stack and executed
  - Memory (Heap): General memory container for an application.
 Memory can be allocated / deallocated at any time, and blocks aren't necessarily sequential